-'''

-If using Apache WSGI

-admin@ztpserver:~# service apache2 restart

-If running in Standalone Mode, stop ztps

-admin@ztpserver:~# pkill ztps
+If running in Standalone Mode, stop ztps admin@ztpserver:~# pkill ztps

-Then start it again

-admin@ztpserver:~# ztps

-'''

 This configuration option enables/disables Topology Validation.
 This feature is extremely powerful and can help you confirm all of your nodes are wired up correctly.
 See the recipes below to learn more about the flexibility of Topology Validation.